The following information is primarily from the Death Penalty Information Center.

 c.
 Been granted a complete pardon based on evidence of innocence.

-Florida leads the nation with 30 innocent people exonerated from death row since 1973, while 99 people have been executed.
+Florida leads the nation with 30 innocent people exonerated from death row since 1973, while 105 people have been executed (as of December 2023).
 That’s one innocent person freed for every three people executed.

-- Longest: 42 years – Clifford Williams, Jr. was exonerated and released in 2019 after 42 years in prison, including 4 years on Death Row.
-21 years – James Richardson (Note – Frank Lee Smith died of cancer after 14 years on Florida’s Death Row.
-Months later, long-sought DNA testing cleared him)
+The average time under wrongful conviction for death row exonerees in Florida is approximately 8 years, with Clifford Williams, Jr. spending the longest time innocent while incarcerated (42 years in prison, 4 on death row) and was exonerated and released in 2019.
+(Note – Frank Lee Smith died of cancer after 14 years on Florida’s Death Row.
+Months later, long-sought DNA testing cleared him).

 1. David Keaton (Black) Florida Conviction 1971 Charges dropped 1973

 On the basis of mistaken identification and coerced confessions, Keaton was sentenced to death for murdering an off duty deputy sheriff during a robbery.
 Charges were dropped and he was released after the actual killer was identified and convicted.

 2. Wilbert Lee (Black) Florida Conviction 1963 Released 1975